Nesta (was Nala)

 Type of Home Sought

-Nesta currently lives in a quiet, rural home and would prefer to be around fewer vehicles, at least at the moment.
+Nesta currently lives in a quiet, rural home at present and would probably be best suited to similar.
+She will need a little patience at first to settle into her new home, so patient and experienced adopters will be required.
 She would like a fairly active household with experience of large breeds and can live with other dogs and cats.

 Donate